PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Test, Observe, and Iterate Without Constant Tinkering

-Run meaningful tests: change one major audience factor at a time and allow at least 2-3 weeks (depending on volume) before judging results.
+Run meaningful tests: change one major audience factor at a time and allow at least 2–3 weeks before judging results.

 PMax blends so many signals that over-editing audiences every few days keeps the algorithm in permanent "learning" mode.
 You never get stable performance because you never let optimization complete.

-Set specific test timeframes before you start (e.g., “We’ll evaluate after 14 days and 50+ conversions”)
+Set specific test timeframes before you start (e.g., "We'll evaluate after 14 days and 50+ conversions").
+Document every change with dates so you can correlate performance shifts.

 Relying on Broad Interests Instead of Intent

-The mistake: Building audience signals only around broad interests like “Business & productivity” or “DIY & home improvement” that reflect hobbies more than purchase decisions.
+The mistake: Building signals only around broad interests like "Business & productivity" or "DIY & home improvement."
+These reflect hobbies, not purchase decisions.
+You get lots of impressions and clicks, but your sales team gets garbage leads.

-After: Rebuilt signals around specific custom segments (“water heater installation cost,” “emergency plumber [city]”) plus customer match list of past clients.
-Lead quality improved within two weeks, and cost per booked job dropped by over 30%.
+Before and after: A home services company used broad affinity audiences like "Home & garden enthusiasts" as primary signals.
+Lots of traffic, very few booked appointments.
+After rebuilding signals around specific custom segments ("water heater installation cost," "emergency plumber [city]") plus a customer match list of past clients, lead quality improved within two weeks and cost per booked job dropped by over 30%.

 The fix: